Filter by Category:

-ANSWER: All whole-class mini-lessons follow the same 4-step rhythm: 1) Introduce, 2) Instruct, 3) Interact, 4) Close.
+All whole-class mini-lessons follow the same 4-step rhythm: 1) Introduce, 2) Instruct, 3) Interact, 4) Close.
 They are short, thus mini.
-They last only 10-15 minutes, in most cases.
+They last 15 minutes or less.

 If lessons are running long, first evaluate the content being presented.
 Often teachers attempt to deliver too much information within a single mini-lesson.
 The concept of a mini-lesson is not just that it’s mini in time; it’s mini in focus, too.

-Assuming that the planned 6-Traits lesson is on a narrowly-focused skill, valuable time can be consumed in the mismanagement of Step 3–the interactive component.
-After explaining and modeling a new skill in Step 2, all mini-lessons should include an opportunity for students to experience the skill during the lesson.
-However, this doesn’t necessarily mean teachers have to relinquish control to the students.
+Assuming that the planned lesson is on a narrowly-focused skill, valuable time can be consumed in the mismanagement of Step 3–the interactive component.
+After explaining and modeling a new skill in Step 2, all mini-lessons should include a We-do opportunity for students to experience the skill during the lesson.
+However, this doesn’t necessarily mean teachers relinquish control to the students.

-When teachers “share the pen” and offer for someone to try the next example, that student now controls the floor…and the clock!
+When teachers “share the pen” or ask a student to come to the board and try the next example, that student now controls the floor…and the clock!
 If that individual takes a while to make his way to the board and/or share his thought, then precious minutes are lost.
 In addition, all the kids that weren’t called upon often tune out and become disengaged.

 A more powerful way to involve students in a lesson would be to have all students participate in a short Turn & Talk.
 Such moments are initiated when the teacher poses a whole-class question in Step 3 (e.g., Let’s look at another example.
 What would the answer be in this situation?).
-Then follow with the instruction to “turn and talk.”
-Students would immediately pivot to a peer and collaborate orally.
+Then direct students to “turn and talk.”
+Students immediately pivot to a peer and collaborate on an answer orally.

 Be careful not to give students too much time to turn and talk.
 It’s a specific task that should cause students to quickly share their thoughts with a peer.
 If they don’t have an answer, then they pivot to hear their peer’s suggestion.
 Either way, in these instances, the Turn & Talk is only about 6-10 seconds long.